My name is

 I publish my blog Plain and Fancy Girl on Wednesdays.
 Whether you are a commenter or reader only, I appreciate your noticing.
 Scroll down and subscribe to my weekly blog.

-My work in progress is tentatively titled Tomato Girl, a memoir that reveals family secrets.
-I don’t think the title quite fits my story.
-You can contact me to make a better suggestion or offer a comment.
+My work in progress is tentatively titled A Mennonite Daughter: Thorns and Roses, a memoir that reveals family secrets.
+You can contact me to comment on my title or offer suggestions for my blog.

 Become a Subscriber